GemmaClucas/CHPE_Tracking_South_Sandwich_Islands/2_split_into_trips.md

 ```

 Then we calculate the lag time between each point.
 If there is a lag
-longer than 5 minutes (0.08333 hours), then this is when the bird was on
+longer than 10 minutes (0.16 hours), then this is when the bird was on
 land (technically inside the buffer zone) and so we can use this to
 split the track into separate foraging trips.

-I still want to play around with the best lag time to use (30 mins
-maybe?), in case the bird was foraging or hanging out just at the edge
-of the buffer zone.

 Each time there is a lag greater than x minutes, we get a `Start_trip =
 TRUE` in the `at_sea` spatial object, otherwise `Start_trip = FALSE`.